seth-macpherson/aws-ssh-config/README.md

   --white-list-region WHITE_LIST_REGION [WHITE_LIST_REGION ...]
                         Which regions must be included.
-If omitted, all regions are considered
+If omitted, all regions are considered --white-list-keyvalue WHITE_LIST_KEYVALUE
+                        A comma-separated list of tag key:value pairs that must be included.
+If omitted all tags are considered
 ```

 By default, it will name hosts by concatenating all tags: